thinkneverland/docs/porter/getting-started.md

 # Getting Started with Porter

-This guide will help you get up and running with Porter in your Laravel application.
+This guide will help you get started with Porter, from installation to performing your first database export and S3 bucket cloning operation.

 ## Installation